FredKSchott/snowpack/docs/03-usage.md

 }
 ```

-#### Using snowpack.config.json
+#### Configuration via `snowpack.config.json`

 Alternately, you may configure Snowpack with a `snowpack.config.json` file in the same directory as `package.json`.
 You may prefer this option if you’d like to keep your `package.json` tidier.
-Its structure is identical to `package.json`:
+Its structure is identical:

 ```json
 {